huzaifahp7/huzaifahp7.github.io/_projects/2024-05-27-alpha_generation.md

 collection: projects
 ---

-An advanced quantitative research project focused on generating alpha from exotic contracts and niche markets using alternative data sources.
+An advanced quantitative research project focused on generating alpha from exotic contracts in niche markets using alternative data sources.
 The system employs end-to-end machine learning pipelines to analyze and extract insights from non-traditional market data.

 **Key Features (Planned):**